What Is Home Health Care Software and How Does It Work?

 Exportable reports

-Customizable reports allow agencies to share findings with stakeholders for transparency.
+Customizable reports let agencies share findings with stakeholders for transparency.

 How does pricing work for home health care software?